polterguy/phosphorusfive/plugins/p5.events/README.md

 considered "good practice".
 However, for those rare occassions where it makes sense, it really makes good sense though.
 A good example is for instance caching, and similar type of problems.

+### Protected dynamic Active Events

+Sometimes, you want to create an Active Event, which you do not want others to be able to tamper with, change, or delete, for some reasons.
+A good example of why, might be security reasons, where you want to have guarantees, of that nothing can modify your Active Event.
+This is easily done by using the *[create-protected-event]* Active Event, which is a "one way street", meaning once initially created, nobody can neither "uncreate" it, nor change your event in any ways.